Responsibility to protect: Humanitarian intervention

 The responsibility to protect differs from humanitarian intervention in four important ways.

-First, humanitarian intervention only refers to the use of military force, whereas R2P is first and foremost a preventive principle that emphasizes a range of measures to stem the risk of genocide, war crimes, ethnic cleansing or crimes against humanity before the crimes are threatened or occur.
+First, humanitarian intervention refers only to the use of military force, whereas the responsibility to protect (R2P) is first and foremost a preventive principle that emphasizes a range of measures to stem the risk of genocide, war crimes, ethnic cleansing, and crimes against humanity before such crimes are threatened or occur.
 The use of force may only be carried out as a measure of last resort, when all other non-coercive measures have failed, and only when it is authorized by the UN Security Council.
-This is in contrast to the principle of 'humanitarian intervention', which claims to allow for the use of force as a humanitarian imperative without the authorization of the Security Council.
+This principle contrasts with the principle of humanitarian intervention, which claims to allow for the use of force as a humanitarian imperative without authorization by the Security Council.

-The second point relates to the first.
+The second point relates to the first point.
 As a principle, the responsibility to protect is rooted firmly in existing international law, especially the law relating to sovereignty, peace and security, human rights, and armed conflict.

-Third, while humanitarian interventions have in the past been justified in the context of varying situations, R2P focuses only on the four mass atrocity crimes: genocide, war crimes, crimes against humanity and ethnic cleansing.
-The first three crimes are clearly defined in international law and codified in the Rome Statute of the International Criminal Court, the treaty which established the International Criminal Court.
-Ethnic cleansing is not a crime defined under international law, but has been defined by the UN as "a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas".
+Third, while humanitarian interventions have previously been justified in the context of various situations, R2P focuses only on the four mass atrocity crimes: genocide, war crimes, crimes against humanity and ethnic cleansing.
+The first three of these crimes are clearly defined in international law and codified in the Rome Statute of the International Criminal Court, the treaty that established the International Criminal Court.
+Ethnic cleansing is not a crime defined under international law, but it has been defined by the UN as "a purposeful policy designed by one ethnic or religious group to remove by violent and terror-inspiring means the civilian population of another ethnic or religious group from certain geographic areas".

 Finally, while humanitarian intervention assumes a "right to intervene", the R2P is based on a "responsibility to protect".
 Humanitarian intervention and the R2P both agree on the fact that sovereignty is not absolute.
-However, the R2P doctrine shifts away from state-centered motivations to the interests of victims by focusing not on the right of states to intervene but on a responsibility to protect populations at risk.
-In addition, it introduces a new way of looking at the essence of sovereignty, moving away from issues of "control" and emphasising "responsibility" to one's own citizens and the wider international community.
+However, the R2P doctrine shifts away from state-centered motivations to the interests of victims, by focusing not on the right of states to intervene but on a responsibility to protect populations at risk.
+In addition, this doctrine introduces a new way of regarding the essence of sovereignty—moving away from issues of "control" and emphasizing "responsibility" to one's own citizens and the wider international community.